hsnlab/escape/escape/doc/source/adapt/adapters.rst

 :any:`UniversalNodeRESTAdapter` is a wrapper class for REST-like communication with the Universal Node domain.

-:any:`UnifyRESTAdapter` is a wrapper class for the unified, REST-like communication with the "Unify" domain which using pre-defined REST-API functions and the "Virtualizer" XML-based format.
+:any:`BGPLSRESTAdapter` is a wrapper class for communicating with an external component called TopologyManager using BGP-LS protocol with special extensions.

 Module contents
 ---------------